-Winchester College is an independent boarding school in Hampshire for boys aged 13 - 18, set in beautiful, historic surroundings, and renowned for academic excellence.
-Founded in 1382 by William of Wykeham, it has the longest continuous history of any English school.
-“It is the College’s enlightened (but not unquestioning) commitment to the enduring principles of a ‘traditional’ liberal education ... that parents, dons and boys value the most."
+Winchester College is an independent boarding school in Hampshire for boys aged 13 - 18 and day girls and boys in Sixth Form.
+The school is set in beautiful, historic surroundings, and renowned for academic excellence.
+“It is the College’s enlightened (but not unquestioning) commitment to the enduring principles of a ‘traditional’ liberal education that parents, dons and boys value the most."
 The Good Schools Guide 2019

 Religious affiliation: Church of England

 Scholarships & bursaries:

 ISC reference number:

 Day: 13 to 18 (5)

 Sixth Form: (290)

 Girls - age range & pupil numbers:

 Day: 16 to 18 (17)